Roger W. Moss Jr.: Move to Philadelphia

-In 1968 Moss became the Executive Director of The Athenæum of Philadelphia, a member-supported library founded in 1814 and housed in a National Historic Landmark building near Independence Hall.
+In 1968 Moss became the Executive Director of The Athenaeum of Philadelphia, a member-supported library founded in 1814 and housed in a National Historic Landmark building near Independence Hall.
 During his four-decade tenure there he restored and expanded the building and reorganized the nearly moribund institution as an independent research library specializing in American architecture prior to 1930 and nineteenth-century material culture.
 Under his direction the research collections in architecture and Victorian-era design rapidly expanded, including the acquisition of the archives of numerous major American architects ranging from Thomas Ustick Walter (1804-1887) to Paul Philippe Cret (1876-1945).
 In 1969 Moss became a trustee of the Christopher Ludwick Foundation, one of Philadelphia's oldest philanthropic institutions founded in 1799 to advance the education of the poor children of Philadelphia.
 He would serve the foundation as an officer or trustee for forty-six years.

 When The Victorian Society in America was founded in 1966, Moss became an early board member and officer.
 He also capitalized on the explosion of popular interest in Victorian architecture and design in the 1970s and 1980s.
 One of his first steps was to invite the Victorian Society to establish its national office at the Athenæum which provided a base for the infant society and both national and international visibility for the Athenæum.
 Moss also proved to be an aggressive collector with remarkable fund raising ability, particularly for the acquisition, conservation, proper housing, and exhibition of architectural records, securing major grants from national, state, and local foundations for those purposes.
 He also doubled the membership and raised substantial sums to endow the building, staff positions, and programs.
 In 1976 Moss launched a publication series to reprint rare Victorian design sources from the Athenæum collection, beginning with Exterior Decoration: A Treatise on the Artistic Use of Colors in the Ornamentation of Buildings originally published in 1885 by the Devoe Paint Company www.1754Paint.com complete with large color plates and authentic paint samples.
 This reprint became a seminal influence in the nationwide movement to preserve, restore, and authentically repaint Victorian-era buildings.
 In 1973 Moss was elected a Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce, London, England.

-Moss has been well known in historic preservation in the U.S. for several decades.
-He has taught at the University of Pennsylvania in the historic preservation program since 1981.
+Moss was well known in historic preservation in the U.S. for several decades.
+He taught at the University of Pennsylvania in the historic preservation program beginning in 1981.
 His works at the Athenaeum of Philadelphia since 1968 include restoration of the institution's building, and amassing a significant collection of historic architectural drawings and photographs for its library.
-He has written numerous books and articles.
+He wrote numerous books and articles.

 One of his most influential contributions to preservationists and architects working in the field may be his landmark books on historic American paints and colors.
 His investigations led to the creation of the first full line of historic paint colors produced by Sherwin-Williams Paints, the American paint manufacturer.